yankefeli/rv32-multi-cycle/README.md

 2. Clean all lint problems.
 3. Run the example in the test folder.
 4. Find other test and check (there will be other test cases to check).
 5. Create a PC table for each cycle. state flush and stall states.
 Example is below.
 Assume `0x80000010` is a mispredicted branch jumping to `0x80001000`.
+Name you txt as `pipe.log` and the directory is the directory of `model.log`.

 |    | F| D| E|M |WB|
 |--  |--|--|--|--|--|